On the Kontsevich integral for knotted trivalent graphs: Eliminating the divergence

 What we need to show is that the contribution from the ``upper'' renormalization will cancel the contribution from the ``lower''.

-Let $T$ denote the tangled graph from the lower renormalization to the upper renormalization (including any ``faraway part'' that is not on the picture).
-Let us divide T into three tangles: let $T_1$ denote the lower renormalized area (short chords only), $T_2$ the unzipped edge and any faraway part of the graph at this height, and $T_3$ the upper renormalized area.
+Let $T$ denote the trivalent tangle from the lower renormalization to the upper renormalization (including any ``faraway part'' that is not on the picture).
+Let us divide $T$ into three tangles: let $T_1$ denote the lower renormalization area (short chords only), $T_2$ the unzipped edge and any faraway part of the graph at this height, and $T_3$ the upper renormalization area.

 By the factorization property, $Z(T)=Z(T_1)Z(T_2)Z(T_3)$